Amna-Hassan05/PMW-day1/README.md

 ### What I Learned

 I explored several modern 3D reconstruction approaches and researched how they could contribute to PreserveMy.World by helping digitally preserve real-world environments and historical sites.

+Note: updates done to the same Repo "PMW-day 1" but are the tasks assigned later